February 18, 2016

 Since leaving Nike in 2014, Kanye has carried over an allegiance of die-hard fans to his new home at Adidas.
 The move has undoubtedly proven to be a great one for both parties.
 The Adidas Yeezy Boosts have matched the success of the Air Yeezy’s domestically, with some incarnations even exceeding it.

 In 2015, West released the Pirate Black Yeezy 350s and was awarded shoe of the year by Footwear News.
-On vogue.com, Footwear News was quoted saying the Yeezy Trainer was “the most-coveted, most-talked-about, most-recognized shoe this year.”
+The fashion site reported that West’s Yeezy Trainer was “the most-coveted, most-talked-about, most-recognized shoe this year.”

 Within days of their release the sneaker was sold out in all online and retail locations.
 The limited supply of the sneaker has encouraged prodigious resell value, with some shoes reselling north of $2,000.
 However, due to the unwavering demand for the 350s there have now been plans for the re-dispensing of the sneaker.